-APUC will address prompt payment in the supply chain in line with all regulatory requirements.
+APUC will address prompt payment in the supply chain in line with all regulatory requirements and in particular SPPN2/2022.
 APUC recognises the importance of prompt payment to the sustainability and resilience of supply chains.
-Prompt payment will be addressed at the selection and award stages, as well as in our standard terms and conditions, and through contract management..
+Prompt payment will be addressed at the selection and award stages, as well as in standard terms and conditions, and through contract management.
 APUC complies with the Late Payment requirements and will review on a Framework Agreement by Framework Agreement basis whether such obligations are relevant and should be enforced and monitored further down its supply chain.

-Statement on APUC's general policy on how it intends to ensure that its regulated procurements will be carried out in compliance with the Sustainable Procurement Duty
+Statement on APUC's general policy on how it intends to ensure that its regulated procurements will be carried out in compliance with the Sustainable Procurement Duty.

-APUC will undertake regulated procurements in compliance with the Sustainable Procurement Duty.
-Consideration of environmental, social and economic issues and how benefits can be delivered through the procurement activity will be made, where appropriate and on a Framework Agreement by Framework Agreement basis and embeded where appropriate.
-APUC will utilise available tools and systems such as various prioritisation tools, Life Cycle Impact Mapping, the Sustainability Test, the Flexible Framework, the Sustain Supply Chain Code of Conduct, the SCM Responsible Procurement Tool (Section 1), as well as supply chain deep-dive services and Electronics Watch where relevant and proportionate to the scope of the procurement.
+APUC will undertake regulated procurements in compliance with the Sustainable Procurement Duty and will also seek to take account of climate and circular economy in its procurement activity.
+Consideration of environmental, social and economic issues and how benefits can be delivered through the procurement activity will be made, where appropriate and on a Framework Agreement by Framework Agreement basis.
+APUC will utilise available tools and systems such as Prioritisation, Life Cycle Impact Mapping, the Sustainability Test, the Flexible Framework, the Sustain Supply Chain Code of Conduct, the SCM Responsible Procurement Tool (Section 1), as well as supply chain deep-dive services and Electronics Watch where relevant and proportionate to the scope of the procurement.